 We Need ESG Criteria for Artificial Intelligence

-[Reposted from Cornerstone Capital’s Journal of Sustainable Finance and Banking, here]
+[Originally published at Cornerstone Capital’s Journal of Sustainable Finance and Banking, on October 2, 2018, here]

 I have a great investment opportunity for you.
 I have identified 60 corporations that have begun employing a novel method for sourcing products that leads to a 50% cut in overhead.
 There’s just one catch: The method these businesses employ has been linked to producing and maintaining racist procedures in the criminal justice system, gender pay inequity, and producing large but unforeseen consequences.
 So, how much would you like to invest?